appveyor/website/src/docs/server/index.md

 ## Introduction

 **AppVeyor Server** is a downloadable version of hosted AppVeyor CI service that can be installed on your own server.
-AppVeyor Server can be installed on **Windows**, **Linux** and **macOS** and is integrated with popular source control providers such as GitHub, Bitbucket, GitLab, Azure DevOps or generic Git/Mercurial/SVN repo.
+AppVeyor Server can be installed on **Windows**, **Linux** and **macOS** and is integrated with popular source control providers such as GitHub, Bitbucket, GitLab, Azure DevOps, Kiln, Gitea or generic Git/Mercurial/SVN repo.
 Out-of-the-box AppVeyor is able to run builds as processes, or inside Docker containers or Hyper-V/Azure/GCE/AWS virtual machines.
 With affordable cloud-friendly licensing, AppVeyor Server can be scaled from a simple build server for your team to a powerful multi-cloud CI/CD solution for your entire organization.

 ## System requirements